|

 Adaptability to Change

-A well-aligned business and IT strategy facilitates
+A well-aligned business and IT strategy facilitates better

-better anticipation and higher levels of preparedness
+anticipation and higher levels of preparedness for technology-driven

-for technology-driven market changes, and gears
+market changes, and gears organizations to capitalize

-faster than their competitors.
-Furthermore, since
+on technological advances faster than their competitors.

-business drivers are themselves propelled through
+Furthermore, since business drivers are themselves propelled

-technology in certain instances, this change becomes
+through technology in certain instances, this change becomes

 much easier to adapt to.
-For instance, a bank that
+For instance, a bank that has

-has well-defined application architecture aligned
+well-defined application architecture aligned with its

-over another bank, which does not have the same.
+bank, which does not have the same.

 Structural Alignment

-When IT strategy is in alignment with the
+When IT strategy is in alignment with the business

-strategy also inherit such an alignment.
-The role
+inherit such an alignment.
+The role of IT function then

-of IT function then becomes that of a facilitator,
+becomes that of a facilitator, while the ownership of

-towards business units, resulting in better structural
+IT environment is shifted towards business units, resulting

-imperative that such an ownership of IT initiatives
+it is but imperative that such an ownership of IT initiatives

 by business users is encouraged.
 This ensures success

-of large IT initiatives which have a direct bearing
+of large IT initiatives which have a direct bearing on

-on the business strategy of today's leading organizations.
+the business strategy of today's leading organizations.

 |